2. Summary of material accounting policies

 Short-term employee benefits

-Short-term employee benefits comprise of employee costs such as salaries, bonus etc. is recognised on the basis of the amount paid or payable for the period during which services are rendered by the employee."
+Short-term employee benefits comprise of employee costs such as salaries, bonus etc. These benefits recognised on the basis of the amount paid or payable for the period during which services are rendered by the employee.

 l) Foreign currency transactions